 Southern Taurids (STA)

-The center of the large Southern Taurid (STA) radiant lies at 02:32 (038) +10.
-This position lies on the Aries/Cetus border, three degrees west of the fourth magnitude star Mu Ceti.
-Since the radiant is so large, any meteor from eastern Pisces, northeastern Cetus, Aries, western Taurus, or northeastern Eridanus could be a candidate for this shower.
-The radiant is best placed near the meridian near 0200 LDT, but activity may be seen all night long.
-Although maximum activity occurred on the 10th, this is a flat plateau-like peak so activity should still be good this week.
-Expect to see up to three Southern Taurids per hour, no matter your location, when the radiant lies highest in the sky.
+The center of the large Southern Taurid (STA) radiant lies at 03:42 (056) +14.
+This area of the sky is located in western Taurus, ten degrees south of the Pleiades.
+The radiant is also best placed near the meridian near 0100 LDT.
+We are now well past the October 10 maximum for this shower but rates will still remain near two per hour, no matter your location.
 Striking the atmosphere at 29 km/sec., the average Southern Taurid meteor travels slowly through the skies.
 This shower is also responsible for many of the fireball reports seen in October.

-The Orionids (ORI) reach maximum activity on Friday October 22nd.
-Unfortunately a nearby full moon will spoil the display.
-The radiant is currently located at 06:08 (092) +16.
-This position lies in northeastern Orion, very close to the fourth magnitude star Nu Orionis.
-The radiant rises near 300 LDT and is best placed on the meridian near 0500.
-Current rates for all locations would be near three to five per hour as seen after midnight.
+The Orionids (ORI) reached maximum activity on October 22nd.
+Some activity may still be seen during the morning hours from a radiant located at 07:14 (109) +16.
+This position lies in southern Gemini, close to the faint magnitude star Lambda Geminorum.
+The radiant is best placed on the meridian near 0400 LDT.
+Current rates should be near two per hour no matter your location.
 At 67km/sec., the average Orionid is swift.

 Shower Name RA DEC Vel Rates